whoahq/bc/README.md

 [![Push](https://github.com/whoahq/bc/workflows/Push/badge.svg)](https://github.com/whoahq/bc/actions/workflows/push.yml)

-BC is an unofficial open source implementation of the Blizzard Core standard library circa 2010.
+BC is an unofficial open source implementation of the BlizzardCore standard library circa 2010.

-The Blizzard Core standard library is a collection of data structures and functions created by the talented folks at Blizzard Entertainment for use in their games.
+The BlizzardCore standard library is a collection of data structures and functions created by the talented folks at Blizzard Entertainment for use in their games.

-This project attempts to provide a version of Blizzard Core compatible with the version used in the final release build of World of Warcraft: Wrath of the Lich King in 2010: 3.3.5a (12340).
+This project attempts to provide a version of BlizzardCore compatible with the version used in the final release build of World of Warcraft: Wrath of the Lich King in 2010: 3.3.5a (12340).

-In the spirit of documenting what is presumed to have existed at the time, this project makes every attempt to maintain the canonical names, layouts, and side effects of the original implementation of Blizzard Core.
+In the spirit of documenting what is presumed to have existed at the time, this project makes every attempt to maintain the canonical names, layouts, and side effects of the original implementation of BlizzardCore.
 At the same time, it attempts to ensure portability and compatibility with modern 64-bit systems.